datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-18-TS04-Plotting-Time-Series-R.md

 3) comparing plots of 15-minute and daily average air temperature.

 You will need the daily and 15-minute micro-meteorology data for 2009-2011 from the Harvard Forest.
-If you do not have these data sets as R objects created in
+If you do not have these data sets, as R objects created in
-<a href="XXX" target="_blank">Tabular Time Series Lesson 03: Subset Data and No Data Values</a>
+<a href="XXX" target="_blank">Tabular Time Series Lesson 03: Subset Data and No Data Values</a>,
 please load them from the .csv files in the downloaded data.